bitwarden/contributing-docs/docs/getting-started/server/guide-vscode.md

 [Docker Dashboard](https://docs.docker.com/desktop/dashboard/) or `docker` CLI to manage your containers.
 You should see your containers running under the `bitwarden_common` group.

-:::caution
+### Changing the DB Password

 Changing `MSSQL_SA_PASSWORD` variable after first running the Dev Containers will require a re-creation of the storage volume.

+:::warning

-**Warning: this will delete your development database.**
+**The following will delete your development database.**

-To do this, exit the Dev Containers and run the following commands from the `./.devcontainer/bitwarden_common` directory:
+To do this, stop any running server processes and run the following commands from the `./.devcontainer/bitwarden_common` directory:

 ```bash